2,670: Annual Leave Policy for Faculty

 Part-time (.50-.99) Faculty Leave Accrual and Usage

-Annual leave for faculty members who are less than 1.0 FTE (part-time) is converted from days to hours for accrual, tracking and usage.
+Annual leave for faculty members who are less than 1.0 FTE (part-time) or who work a variable schedule, is converted from days to hours for accrual, tracking and usage.
 This policy and procedure explains how to calculate and charge leave for part-time faculty.
-In addition, the procedure for determining full and half day increments for leave is demonstrated.
 Because many part-time faculty work varied schedules (different hours on different days) the length of the work day varies.
 This policy provides a standard method that shall be used consistently across the institution.

 Faculty who are part-time must have an established work schedule.